pkoraca/chef-graylog2/README.md

 Graylog cookbook installs [_Graylog_](http://www.graylog2.org) centralized logging system.
 Supports all-in-one and distributed deployment.

-If you are looking for official Graylog cookbook you can find it [_here](https://github.com/Graylog2/graylog2-cookbook).
+If you are looking for official Graylog cookbook you can find it [_here_](https://github.com/Graylog2/graylog2-cookbook).

 ## Supported Platforms

 - CentOS 6
+- CentOS 7

 ## Attributes